 Compare the best prices from the names you know and trust, all in one place with no commitments.

 5 Things You Should Not Have in Your Wallet

 Your Social Security card is the absolute worst thing you can carry with you in your wallet.
 All sorts of damage can happen if this gets into the wrong hands.
 Thieves can open up credit card accounts, obtain loans, steal your tax return, and all sorts of devious things in your name which can have devastating long-term effects.

 Check to be sure any other card you have in your wallet doesn’t show your Social Security number either, like a Medicare card.
 If your SSN is compromised, it’s a long and arduous process getting everything secure once again.
 Visit IdentityTheft.gov to learn more.

 Can never remember your debit card PIN?
 How about the code to your house or garage?
 Even if you have trouble remembering these numbers, don’t store them in your wallet.

 Same goes for your passwords.
 Not sure how many passwords you will need while out and about, but still don’t write passwords to your online accounts on paper and then store them in your wallet.

 If you are concerned about having to remember passwords, sign up for a program that stores all your passwords for you.
 One such program is LastPass.
 Websites like these have programs that encrypt all your online account passwords and will autofill your login information when you use the sites you’ve linked to the program.
 The only password you’ll ever have to remember is the one to log onto the program website.
 Pretty nifty.

 Checks are used less and less these days, but sometimes they can be handy.
-I personally only ever use my checkbook to write out a rent check to my landlord.
-I was given free checks when I opened a bank account more than 5 years ago and I have never needed to ordered more… that’s how little I use checks.
+I, personally, only ever use my checkbook to write out a rent check to my landlord.
+I was given free checks when I opened a bank account more than five years ago and I have never needed to ordered more.
+That’s how little I use checks.